MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/retrieve-entity-using-web-api.md

 [!INCLUDE[cc-terminology](../includes/cc-terminology.md)]

 Use a `GET` request to retrieve data for a record specified as the resource with a unique identifier.
-When retrieving a table row (entity record) you can also request specific properties and expand navigation properties to return properties from related records in different tables.
+When retrieving a table row (entity record), you can also request specific properties and expand navigation properties to return properties from related records in different tables.

 > [!NOTE]
 > For information about retrieving table definitions, see [Query table definitions using the Web API](query-metadata-web-api.md).